There's no point in disguising the fact that 2020 has been a tough year for businesses and business owners.

-For those companies who are taking on employees or if someone is paying themself a wage via payroll, they must register as an employer.
+Companies taking on employees or paying a wage via payroll must register as an employer.

-Typically, registering as an employee needs to be done with HMRC when a company starts employing staff.
+Registering as an employer needs to be done with HMRC when a company starts employing staff.

-Registration must be done before the payday and it can take up to five working days to receive an employer PAYE reference number.
-Should a company become an employer, they cannot register more than two months before it starts paying people.
+Registration must be done before payday and it can take up to five working days to receive an employer PAYE reference number.
+Should a company become an employer, registration cannot be completed more than two months before employees start being paid.